 Our experience is that there are several fundamental advantages to taking a goal-driven approach to agile solution delivery.
 A goal-driven approach:

 - Provides straightforward process tailoring guidance.
-Figure 2 should make it very clear how DA enables people to make intelligent process decisions.
+Figures 3 and 4 should make it very clear how DA enables people to make intelligent process decisions.
 It does this by making the process factors that you need to consider explicit and it indicates potential strategies/practices to consider to address each factor.
 In some cases these strategies are ordered (this is indicated by the arrow).

 - Makes your process options very clear.
 Figure 1, in combination with the more detailed goals diagrams make it very clear what you need to consider when tailoring an agile solution delivery process to meet the unique needs of the situation faced by your team.